 Your taxicard lasts for three years and allows you to make 104 trips per year.
 This is the equivalent of one return journey a week.

 To be eligible you need to live in Edinburgh and have a permanent disability and be older than two years old.
 To use the card, either book a taxi or ask at a rank for a taxicard booking.
 You can't hail a taxi in the street.

-From Monday 24 July 2017 Central Taxis will be the only taxi operator who will accept taxicards.
+Central Taxis are the only taxi operator who accepts taxicards.